-bathymetry Elevation of Earth surface in waterbodies depth Elevation property measured along a plumb line in a direction coincident to Earth's gravity field (downwards) [INSPIRE] Digital Surface Model (DSM) Surface describing the three dimensional shape of the Earth's surface, including all static features placed on it.
+bathymetry Elevation of Earth surface in waterbodies depth Elevation property measured along a plumb line in a direction coincident to Earth's gravity field (downwards) [INSPIRE] The vertical distance from a given water level to the bottom [IHO] Digital Surface Model (DSM) Surface describing the three dimensional shape of the Earth's surface, including all static features placed on it.
 NOTE 1: in theory, temporary phenomena (such as cars, trucks) should not form part of the surface, but due to the technical difficulties in removing them some of these features may also be present in the surface.
-NOTE 2: Vegetation, buildings and bridges are examples of static features. [adapted from INSPIRE] Digital Terrain Model (DTM) Surface describing the three dimensional shape of the Earth's bare surface, excluding as possible any other features placed on it. elevation Elevation is vertically-constrained dimensional property of a spatial object consisting of an absolute measure referenced to a well-defined surface which is commonly taken as origin (e.g. geoid or water level) and based on the gravity field of Earth [UN-GGIM: Europe WG A] height Elevation property measured along a plumb line in a direction opposite to Earth's gravity field (upwards) [INSPIRE] vertical accuracy Root mean square error of the Z coordinate http://inspire.ec.europa.eu/id/document/tg/el
+NOTE 2: Vegetation, buildings and bridges are examples of static features. [adapted from INSPIRE] Digital Terrain Model (DTM) Surface describing the three dimensional shape of the Earth's bare surface, excluding as possible any other features placed on it. elevation Elevation is vertically-constrained dimensional property of a spatial object consisting of an absolute measure based on the gravity field of Earth and referenced to a well-defined surface which is commonly taken as origin (e.g. geoid or water level) [UN-GGIM: Europe WG A] height Elevation property measured along a plumb line in a direction opposite to Earth's gravity field (upwards) [INSPIRE] vertical accuracy Root mean square error of the Z coordinate http://inspire.ec.europa.eu/id/document/tg/el